100+ TRAVEL APPS FOR WAYFARERS

 The reality is most Balinese people have a genuine affection for (the former) POTUS considering part of his childhood was spent in Jakarta.
 Andre cracks a window while lighting a cigarette and asks me if I mind.
 I shake my head in response.
 He asks me if I smoke.
 I lifted an eyebrow and mouth, not cigarettes to the polluted air rushing in and occupying the car’s interior.
 I fold my top lip upward in an attempt to block my nostrils from the accost, but it does little to sway the volatility of the scents.

-I’m lost in thought, but thinking about nothing at all.
 The temples here are ancient; some creepy in appearance and others jaw-dropping with ornate decorations and entryways.
 Andre admits that some of the temples popular with tourists today were handcrafted by locals wanting to cash in on the tourist boom.
-Recalling the desperation in the faces of the women selling saris, keepsakes, etc. at every temple entry, and I believe him.
-One lady went so far as to throw the sari on my person and walk away demanding I pay her one dollar.
-The dark side of tourism, I think to myself.
+I’m not surprised at this truth.
+Recalling the desperation in the faces of the women selling saris, keepsakes, etc. at every temple entry I’ve visited thus far, I believe him.

 Popular sites in Bali- Meredith San Diego early days